 SB 148 (Sen. Chuck Hufstetler) - creates a special council made up of business leaders, economists and others to recommend changes to the state’s tax structure.
 DID NOT PASS

 SB 185 (Sen. Bo Hatchett) - levels the playing field for taxpayers and establishes fairness in cases before the Georgia Tax Tribunal.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 265 (Rep. David Knight) - updates Georgia’s Internal Revenue Code to align with federal tax law changes.
 This bill clarifies that expenses paid with forgiven PPP loans are considered deductible and not income, which aligns with the federal tax code.
 SIGNED INTO LAW

-HB 317 (Rep. Ron Stephens) - imposes state and local taxes on short term rental properties.
-AWAITING GOVERNOR'S SIGNATURE
+HB 317 (Rep. Ron Stephens) - imposes state and local taxes on short-term rental properties.
+SIGNED INTO LAW

 HB 428 (Rep. Chuck Martin) - adds a reporting requirement for the high technology sales tax exemption.
 DID NOT PASS